SimonPop/lanterns/content/graph-spectrum-insights-expansion.md

 ## How does $\lambda_2$ tell you about the expansion of a graph?

-At first glance, it may be difficult to see why these values are connected to this or that property of the graph.
+At first glance, it may be difficult to see why these values are connected.
+Here are three different perspectives on the matter.

 ### Intuition n°1 - From component to bottleneck

-The first intuition we can give the reader is to think of the limiting case where $\lambda_2 = 0$.
+The first intuition we can give the reader is to think of the extreme case where $\lambda_2 = 0$.

 In this case, the graph is not fully [connected.](http://xn--connect-hya.il/) There are at least two components.